-All Aboard for a Marvellous Family Journey: The Smokies
+All Aboard for a Marvelous Family Journey: The Smokies

 Take a ride that invigorates the senses.
 The Great Smoky Mountains by train will captivate and inspire the family.
 “All Aboard!”